serviceinfra/serviceinfra.github.io/quickstart.md

 This assumes that you have a Google Cloud account with a project created and access to the Google Cloud Shell.
-You don't have to start with a fresh project, but that would be a good way to keep everything associated with your demo in one easy-to-find place.
+You don't have to start with a fresh project, but we recommend it!
+It's a good way to keep everything associated with your demo in one easy-to-find place.

-After opening Google Cloud Shell, install `q` with:
+## Install and get set up with q.

-`go install github.com/agentio/q@latest`
+After opening Google Cloud Shell, install `q` with `go install github.com/agentio/q@latest`

 When that finishes, run `q` with no arguments.